southampton/linuxdesktopdocs/docs/python.rst

 * ``module load pypy/5.6`` - PyPy 5.6 (Python 2.7.12)
 * ``module load pypy/3.3-5.5`` - PyPy 5.5-alpha (Python 3.3.5)

+Once you've loaded the module you can use the ``pypy`` command directly and it will correspond to the version of pypy you chose to load.

 You can install packages with ``pip``:

 * ``sudo /local/software/pypy/5.6/bin/pip`` - PyPy 5.6 (Python 2.7.12)